MrRobinOfficial/Guide-UnrealEngine/README.md

     UShapeComponent-->USphereComponent;
 ```

-When getting started with Unreal Engine and their workflow, it can be intimidating to learn their architecture.
-However, I would argue it to facilitate your experience with Unreal, if you started learning each classes and their purpose.
+When getting started with Unreal Engine and their workflow, it can be intimidating to a class, since there are so many and with different purpose.
+However, I would argue it too helps grow your skills and experience by learning Unreal's architecture.

+Not only do gain knowledge about Unreal, but also how a game engine could work under the hood.
+Compare to Unity, which is a [closed source](https://en.wikipedia.org/wiki/Proprietary_software) engine and their "architecture" is quite open to interpretation.

+Unreal Engine was also built for creating an FPS multiplayer game.
+You can find some classes, which were intentionally designed for that FPS game, such as `AGameState` and `APlayerState` classes.
+Which are classes that keep track of match points and health points.

+However, you can still use Unreal's architecture for different game genres.
+Unreal Engine works both for multiplayer and single player games.

-Unreal has many classes, which would take a long time to explain.
-However, here is a list of notable classes:
+Unreal has too many classes, which would take a very long time to explain each one of them.
+However, there are a couple of important classes, that I should mention:

 <details open>
   <summary>Click to expand</summary>